wp-plugins/ibs-calendar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Implementation of Adam Shaw's Full Calendar to display Google Calendar public feeds in Wordpress posts and pages.
+Implementation of Adam Shaw's Full Calendar (see note below)

 == Description ==
 * IBS Calendar is a comprehensive implementation of the jQuery Full Calendar Version 2 from Adam Shaw.
 See http://fullcalendar.io/.